markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/06/23/ufos/index.md

 It’s okay to see something in the sky and not know what it is - it happened to me just last week.
 I saw a yellow light hovering over Porirua, with no sound.
 As a skeptic I was happy to accept that maybe it was far enough away that I couldn’t hear the noise, and it was a helicopter.
 Or maybe it was moving, and I couldn’t judge its position well because I was in a moving car.
 It was quite possibly the moon.
 But, given everything we understand about the problems with interstellar travel, the Drake Equation, etc, I refrained from concluding that it was visiting aliens.

-It’s okay to say “I don’t know” when we’re faced with something strange - unless we’re in danger, we probably don’t need to know what the thing is.
-This is the case for lights in the sky and for “mutilated” cattle.
+It’s okay to say "I don’t know" when we’re faced with something strange - unless we’re in danger, we probably don’t need to know what the thing is.
+This is the case for lights in the sky and for "mutilated" cattle.
 Those cases are probably just scavengers feeding on dead livestock and normal decomposition, but we don’t need to know for certain to be fairly sure it’s not aliens.

 As for the more direct evidence that aliens are visiting us - abductions, implants, meetings, etc - we’re usually expected to take people at their word that these events happened.
 Given how fantastical the claims are, it’s not enough to accept someone’s word.
 It’s much more likely that they are either mistaken or lying.